e271828e/Flight.jl/docs/notes/design/framework_spec.md

 GUI-listed, [snapshot](#g-snapshot)-carried and log-exported; the table is public throughout, every [cell](#g-cell) a declared port or an auto-published one, so nothing anywhere needs a presentation filter.
-Private intermediates are not filtered, they are simply not there: `w` is handed from stage to consumer as a value ([§5.2][s5-2]'s one-hop law), with no cell, no name in a contract and nothing for a wire, a listing or a log to reach.
+Private intermediates are not filtered, they are simply not there: `w` is handed from stage to consumer as a value (the one-hop law, [§5.2][s5-2]), with no cell, no name in a contract and nothing for a wire, a listing or a log to reach.
 The inspection path for an intermediate is **promotion**: one line in `output_types` makes it public, checked and visible everywhere at once (row 165 — FlightCore's precedent, where an intermediate was inspected by